 Senior Honors Thesis

 Students interested in producing a substantial piece of original research and writing may elect to do a senior honors thesis in Women’s, Gender, and Sexuality Studies.
 Writing a senior honors thesis allows students to explore a research interest at more length and to produce a substantial analytic paper.
 While the ability to conduct research can help students in terms of employment, this is also good preparation for students considering graduate studies.

-To be eligible to write an honors thesis, students should have a cumulative GPA of 3.5 in WGS.
-Students who satisfy the WGS major requirements, who maintain throughout their undergraduate studies at the UO a GPA of 3.5 or above in courses in the major, and who have submitted a copy of the honors thesis approved by their committee to the department will receive a baccalaureate degree with honors in Women’s, Gender, and Sexuality Studies.
+To be eligible to write an honors thesis, students should have a cumulative GPA of 3.5 in WGSS.
+Students who satisfy the WGSS major requirements, who maintain throughout their undergraduate studies at the UO a GPA of 3.5 or above in courses in the major, and who have submitted a copy of the honors thesis approved by their committee to the department will receive a baccalaureate degree with honors in Women’s, Gender, and Sexuality Studies.

 A thesis must be based on a student’s original research.
 Depending on discipline, it can be a written paper that presents the results of the research.
 Theses average between 30 and 50 pages, including notes and bibliographies.

-Only theses that meet the following criteria will be approved and awarded honors by WGS:
+Only theses that meet the following criteria will be approved and awarded honors by WGSS:

 - it identifies a clear and original topic or research question;